virtual-labs/outreach-web-pages-iiith/nodal-centre-process.md

   -  Virtual Labs web page should be accessible from the browser.

 **Documents to be submitted for Online Workshop**
--  Attendance sheet either from the web interface tool on which the workshop was conducted (e.g: Zoom or Cisco Webex or Google Meet etc).
+-  Attendance sheet either from the web interface tool on which the workshop was conducted (e.g.: Zoom or Cisco Webex or Google Meet etc).
 -  A screenshot/snapshot of the participants obtained from the meeting tool.
--  Online feedback forms filled in by participants, collected by the college and uploaded to the drive shared by the Virtual Labs team.
+-  Online feedback forms filled in by participants, collected by the college, and uploaded to the drive shared by the Virtual Labs team.
 -  A Letter from the head of the college confirming the workshop along with the number of participants and date.
-The template for this letter will be shared with the College by the Virtual Labs Team on confirmation of workshop date.
+The template for this letter will be shared with the College by the Virtual Labs Team upon confirmation of the workshop date.

 **Requirements for Onsite Version**
 -  Students of II, III, and IV years across all Engineering Disciplines.